Stonewall Kitchen: Products

 Stonewall Kitchen is known for jams.
 Their product line also includes grille sauces, mustards, chutneys, pancake mixes and dessert sauces, as well as kitchen tools, place settings and home decor items.

 In 2006, Stonewall Kitchen launched the Barefoot Contessa Pantry line in conjunction with chef Ina Garten, best known as the host of Barefoot Contessa on Food Network.
 This partnership ended in 2011.

-In May 2018, Stonewall Kitchen agreed to a licensing agreement with Legal Sea Foods to launch line of specialty seafood sauces and marinades throughout the United States.
+In May 2018, Stonewall Kitchen agreed to a licensing agreement with Legal Sea Foods to launch a line of specialty seafood sauces and marinades throughout the United States.